attoyss2023/attoyss2023.github.io/content/programme/_index.md

 # Format

-Our YSS 2023 will feature 4 different types of ORAL PRESENTATIONS:
+Our YSS 2023 will feature 4 different types of _oral presentations_:

-## TUTORIAL LECTURES
+## Tutorial Lectures

 There will be 6 Tutorial Lectures given by our invited expert speakers, subdivided into three main topics focussing on the ultrafast